takigama/openwrt-main-ar150-gps-pps-ptp-tiimesource/README.md

 # AR150 GPS Time Source - Now supporting chrony, ntpd, and PTP!

+If your just looking for the firmware, go here: https://github.com/takigama/glinet_ar150_gps_daughterboard/tree/master/openwrt-firmware

 This is my for of the openwrt git repo at https://git.openwrt.org/openwrt/openwrt.git and contains all my changes for the AR150's time source code.